RISE-UNIBAS/prompt-library/README.md

 # prompt-library

 A dynamic and searchable library of prompts designed for a variety of academic use cases, including structured information extraction, programming, research article indexing, and more.
-This project provides a web-based interface to view, sort, and filter prompts, along with documentation for easy integration and use.
+This project uses GitHub pages to provide a [web-based interface to view, sort, and filter prompts](https://rise-unibas.github.io/prompt-library/), along with documentation for easy integration and use.

 > [!CAUTION]
 > This is a mock up for testing and not an actual prompt library!